310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 So c’mon, don’t make that face.
 Don’t talk about yourself that way.
 Be more proud of yourself~ This is something worth boasting about.

-… Anzu?
+…Anzu?
 Uh!?
 Are you crying for real now!?

 H-Hold on, I’ll climb down right now!
-Just gimme a sec—Woah--!!
+Just gimme a sec—Woah—!!

-(Crap, no!!
+<th>(Crap, no!!
 I rushed too much — I’m losing my balance!
-I’m gonna fall…!)
+I’m gonna fall…!)</th>

-(Ahh, no, you--!
-She leaped forward—Is she trying to catch me so I won’t get hurt…?)
+<th>(Ahh, no, you—!
+She leaped forward—Is she trying to catch me so I won’t get hurt…?)</th>

-(No, I’m okay!
-I can land just fine, so back away!)
+<th>(No, I’m okay!
+I can land just fine, so back away!)</th>

-(—Ack!!
-I’m gonna crash into her!!)
+<th>(—Ack!!
+I’m gonna crash into her!!)</th>

-…Gffh--!
+…Gffh—!
 S-Sorry, Anzu!
 I’ll get off you immediately!

-(Woah… Was a girl’s body always this warm and soft…)
+<th>(Woah… Was a girl’s body always this warm and soft…)</th>

-(Wait—This isn’t the time to be fascinated by this.)
+<th>(Wait—This isn’t the time to be fascinated by this.)</th>

-(I hear footsteps--!!
+<th>(I hear footsteps—!!
 Oh no, this is *really* bad!
-If someone saw us like this--)
+If someone saw us like this—)</th>
 {% endbubble %}

 {% bubble Subaru %}
-Yooo, Sari~!
+Yooo, Sally~!
 You done with your work?
-Ryuseitai asked us if we could rehearse with them while we still have time, so--
+Ryuseitai asked us if we could rehearse with them while we still have time, so—

 Ooh?
 {% endbubble %}

 {% bubble Mao %}
-……
+……………

 …Um.
 It’s not what you think, Subaru.
 This was all an accident.
 Please believe me.
 {% endbubble %}

 {% bubble Subaru %}
 Hey, guys… Come over here.
-Sari~ pushed Anzu down.
+Sally~ pushed Anzu down.
 {% endbubble %}

 {% bubble Hokuto %}